AI-4-SE/Dimensions-of-Software-Configuration/README.md

 ## Related Work

-We placed 18 related papers of the domains of software product lines, testing, performance, configuration errors, and configuration engineering into the context of our model.
+We placed 18 related papers of the domains of software product lines, testing, performance optimization, configuration errors, and configuration engineering into the context of our model.

 ### Software Product Lines